itatipaul/vpn-launcher/README.md

 ### Searching profiles

 Type in the `> search…` box to filter the profile list by name in real time — useful when you have many `.ovpn` files across different platforms or regions.

+### Importing profiles via drag and drop

+Drag one or more `.ovpn` or `.conf` files from your file manager and drop them onto the profile list.
+The app copies them into the current profiles folder and reloads the list automatically.
+Requires `tkinterdnd2` (`pip install tkinterdnd2 --break-system-packages`).
+If it's not installed, the profile list still works normally — just without drop support.

+### Upload / download stats

+While a tunnel is active, the **↓ DOWNLOAD** and **↑ UPLOAD** stat blocks show cumulative RX and TX for the session, updating every second.
+The counters reset to zero each time you connect.
+Stats are read directly from `/proc/net/dev` — no extra tools needed.

+### Auto-reload on folder change

+The app watches your profiles folder and automatically refreshes the profile list when `.ovpn` or `.conf` files are added or removed — for example after copying a new profile from your Downloads folder.
+No need to click **[reload]** manually.

 ---